haschka/pdb-nma-analysis/README.md

 ### Compiling the Program

-The program was almoast compleatly ( by exercise ) written using the SSE2 + SSSE3 intrinsics, and as such requires an intel/amd processor supporting these instructions to work.
+The program was almost completely ( by exercise ) written using the SSE2 + SSSE3 intrinsics, and as such requires an intel/amd processor supporting these instructions to work.
 Anything built after 2008 basically should do it.

 The program further needs the lapack libraries.
-On a contemporarian Debian Based system you should be able to obtain all requiremets using:
+On a contemporary Debian Based system you should be able to obtain all requirements using:
 ```
 sudo apt-get install build-essential liblapack-dev
 ```